Skip to content

 // results: [{ probability: 0.7, qudit_values: [1] }, { probability: 0.3, qudit_values: [0] }]

-This is a read-only operation — it does not collapse the state.
+This is a read-only operation.
+It does not collapse the state.
 Use this for:

 • Rendering ghost objects at their existence probability